 My favourite?
 The mochi and red bean paste daifuku.
 Soooo good!

 A savoury pancake/omelette is the best way I would describe Okonomiyaki.
 It is a traditional dish from Hiroshima, so if you are in the area make sure to have one!
 It is extremely filling so it worth coming to the restaurant with an empty stomach for this one.

 Our favourite on-the-go lunch option while in Japan!
 It is super filling, tasty AND low in calories.
-I developed an addiction for the tuna and mayo one, I also promise to learn to make them at home as soon as we were back from Japan.
-The later has still not happened…
+I developed an addiction to the tuna and mayo one, I also promised to learn to make them at home as soon as we were back from Japan.
+The latter has still not happened…

 After spending two weeks in Japan, I have honestly no idea how Japanese people remain so thin.
 The food is rich and there is an endless variety of pastries.
-Rice base, wheat base, banana cream filling, red beans paste, name it and it probably exists in Japan!
+Rice-based, wheat-based, banana cream filled, red beans paste, name it and it probably exists in Japan!